exercism/python/concepts/lists/about.md

 Blue

-# Print the same list, but with the indexes of the colors inculded
+# Print the same list, but with the indexes of the colors included
 >>> colors = ["Orange", "Green", "Grey", "Blue"]
 >>> for index, item in enumerate(colors):
 ...     print(item, ":", index)